White Working Class: Overcoming Class Cluelessness in America | nwLaborPress

 Do you think Americans are class conscious?

-I feel like they are, but there is this ideology of denial of it.
+I feel like they are, but there is this ideology of denial about it.
 I think Americans recognize class, they just don’t talk about it.

 Yeah, everybody knows that classes exist, but there’s a serious social taboo towards acknowledging they exist.
 People will go, “hey that was a classy party.”
 What is unspoken is that there are other parties that are not classy.
 They are “down market” parties.
 That’s one of the reasons that Trump is so unbelievably good at channeling the resentments against the cultural elite, because he has been condescended to his whole life.
 He made his name as a boy from Queens having people from Manhattan look down their noses at his garish Atlantic City retreats that were clearly not in “quiet good taste.”
 So people often say: “How can a rich boy who started out with $14 million from his dad connect with the white working class?”
 The way he connects with them is that he feels equally condescended to, and has for his entire life.